daglar510/UAV_flight_dynamics_simulator/README.md

   Each plot shows how these variables change over the simulation duration.
 The overlaid dotted lines on the input plots (Roll, Pitch, Yaw) represent the corresponding body-axis angle responses (phi, theta, psi) for easy comparison of command vs. result.

 - **The 3D Trajectory plot** shows two important aspects:
   - The blue line shows the physical path of the aircraft through space (x, y, z coordinates in the NED frame).
-It visually represents the aircraft's movement over the ground.
+It visually represents the aircraft\'s movement over the ground.
   - The red dashed line shows how the attitude (roll, pitch, yaw angles - phi, theta, psi) changes over time.
-This helps understand the aircraft's orientation during the flight path.
+This helps understand the aircraft\'s orientation during the flight path.

-  This visualization helps understand how control inputs affect both the aircraft's position and its orientation in 3D space, capturing the coupled nature of 6DOF flight.
+  This visualization helps understand how control inputs affect both the aircraft\'s position and its orientation in 3D space, capturing the coupled nature of 6DOF flight.

 The 6DOF simulation provides a much more complete picture of aircraft behavior than the 4DOF model, capturing cross-coupling effects between longitudinal and lateral-directional dynamics.